Who Parallel Parents Link With

-Our sister company Care Today was founded in 1991 and have over 30 residential care homes ranging from 1 to 6 beds in Greater Manchester, Lancashire, Merseyside, Staffordshire, Stoke, Yorkshire and Wolverhampton.
-Their aim is to offer individualized child-centered packages with an emphasis on a return to family or, if not appropriate, to family living through fostering.
-They strive to achieve a residential experience which is as deinstitutionalized as possible - the base for outreach work in the community.
+Our sister company Care Today was founded in 1991 and have over 35 residential care homes ranging from 1 to 6 beds in Greater Manchester, Lancashire, Merseyside, Staffordshire, Stoke, Yorkshire, and Wolverhampton.
+Their aim is to offer individualised child-centred packages with an emphasis on a return to family or, if not appropriate, to family living through fostering.
+They strive to achieve a residential experience which is as deinstitutionalised as possible - the base for outreach work in the community.

 Care Today links with Parallel Parents by providing a transitional link between residential and family-based settings.
 Many of Care Today's residential homes are specialised fostering resource centres which offer support to more challenging and complex fostering placements experiencing difficulties adjusting to family living.
 Resource centres offer a variety of intervention strategies such as outreach work to meet the specific needs of the young person, residential respite and bridging placements to support placement stability, and family intervention work.